jmarth/rates/README.md

 rates
 =====

-perl script that converts IMGA rates xml table to xls, and xls to IMGA rates xml
+perl script that converts xml table to xls file, and xls to xml

 Turn this
 ```